 It’s understandable why people love to give in-kind donations to animal nonprofits.
 It’s a meaningful experience for them, and the act of picking out a toy or food for animals at the shelter feels more personal than donating money.
 But the only problem is that animal nonprofits need money, too — perhaps more than they need old towels.
 Here’s how you can use the psychology behind the desire to make in-kind donations to inspire monetary contributions.

 Custom donation suggestions

-Your suggested donations are located in the Donor Experience section of the Donations area of your Mightycause Manager.
+Your suggested donations are located in the Checkout section of your Mightycause dashboard.

 To enable custom donation suggestions, make sure you click the box that says, “Use suggested donations.”
 You have four options.
 You can suggest an amount, then add an impact description.
 You’re limited to 60 characters to ensure that your donation suggestions look good on every device and screen size.

 By default, these amounts are $25, $50, $75 and $100.
 You can change these amounts to reflect meaningful amounts for your nonprofit, and then use the description area to explain what that amount provides.
 For instance, if a rabies vaccine for one animal dog is $30, that would be a great suggested donation!

 Tying your suggest donation amounts to real-world items helps tie monetary donations to your campaign’s focus and messaging.
 And, most importantly, it gives donors the satisfying experience of knowing that their donation will help you provide a particular item or service for the animals in your care.